How to Start Container Forming Simulation

-Finally, if the pilot phase is finshed successfully one can start the third phase – the production phase.
-In this phase the software is rolled out to all designers in order to optimize a certain container or simply to check if a new unknown container will produce difficulties or simply work fine without doing anything before going to production.
+Finally, if the pilot phase is successfully finished one can start the third phase – the production phase.
+In this phase the software is made available out to all designers in order to optimize a certain container or simply to check if a new unknown container will produce difficulties or simply work well without doing anything before going into production.

 Nogrid software is able to compute any desired glass container in full 3-D, in a 3-D part or in 2-D (axis-symmetric) in a very practicable time.
-From our experience, depending on the engineering power, number of Users and number of trials required, the time from first proof-of-concept phase to the production phase can take 6 months up to 2 years.
+From our experience, depending on the engineering power, number of users and number of trials required, the time from first proof-of-concept phase to the production phase can take 6 months up to 2 years.
 Nogrid is prepared to support interested companies through all steps required.

 Easy and fast modelling: Build geometry, mesh boundary, setup the case and start computation

 CFD solves the fundamental equations that define the fluid flow process.
 With CFD software from NOGRID every engineer makes better decisions by predicting, analyzing and controlling fluid flow, heat and mass transfer or chemical reaction.
 By using NOGRID software for flow modeling you receive information on essential flow characteristics as for example flow distribution.
 Using it additional to testing and experimentation NOGRID software helps to improve the evaluation of your design – resulting in better construction and operation parameters, increasing planning security and money savings due to faster time to the marketplace for your product or process.